AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated the ``conanFile.py`` to fix configuration and building issues with the latest version of python
 - fixed an issue in the RKF45 variable time step integrator where one of the constants had the wrong sign.
+- added new :ref:`scenarioMomentumDumping` to illustrate how to perform momentum dumping using thrusters.

 Version 2.1.3 (May 25, 2022)